 - Midwest Orthopaedics at Rush has an Outpatient Physical Therapy in the Home (OPITH) program.
 This means that a Midwest Orthopaedics at Rush physical therapist will come to your home for physical therapy following your joint replacement surgery with Dr. Gerlinger.
-Dr. Gerlinger recommends that your first visit be approximately 7-10 days after your surgery.
-You will be contacted by a member of our OPITH team approximately one week prior to your surgery day to schedule home visits.
+Dr. Gerlinger recommends that your first visit be approximately 5-10 days after your surgery.
+You will be contacted by a member of our OPITH team approximately two weeks prior to your surgery day to schedule home visits.
 OPITH should last 1-3 weeks post surgery and you should be transitioned to an outpatient physical therapy clinic by week 3.
 Your OPITH physical therapist will work to transition you to an outpatient physical therapy clinic.
 Dr. Gerlinger strongly recommends outpatient physical therapy at a Midwest Orthopaedics at Rush location.
-Please research outpatient physical therapy locations at an outside organization if you prefer to go elsewhere and/or the Midwest Orthopaedics at Rush locations are not convenient for you. - If you live outside of Illinois or outside of the MOR service area: begin outpatient physical therapy 7-10 days post surgery - Patients can opt out of the OPITH program and choose to begin outpatient physical therapy 7-10 days postop.
-It is your responsibility to schedule outpatient visits. - Keep in mind that overdoing activity early on has potential to result in issues with healing and can potentially lead to complication, so please take it easy for the first 6 weeks post-op. - ACTIVE MOTION ONLY (no passive motion) - Do not cross your legs, do not turn the surgical leg inward, do not bend greater than 90 degrees
+Please research outpatient physical therapy locations at an outside organization if you prefer to go elsewhere and/or the Midwest Orthopaedics at Rush locations are not convenient for you. - If you live outside of Illinois: begin outpatient physical therapy 5-10 days post surgery - Patients can opt out of the OPITH program and choose to begin outpatient physical therapy 5-10 days postop.
+It is your responsibility to schedule outpatient visits. - Keep in mind that overdoing activity early on has potential to result in issues with healing and can potentially lead to complication, so please take it easy for the first 6 weeks post-op. - ACTIVE MOTION ONLY (no passive motion)